 At the end of the maceration period, the juice is drawn off and we slightly press the skins.
 Keeping the temperature of the wine at a sufficient temperature, the malolactic retrogradation (for red wines) also takes place.

-The aging of wines is always on fine lees, to improve complexity and stability in a natural way and to keep intact all the unique characteristics that the soil transfer to grapes.
+From here on, it is necessary to wait for the cold season, winter helps the wine to settle the solids present and to acquire transparency and brilliance, as well as softness and finesse.
+Aging of the wines is always on the fine lees, to improve complexity and stability in a natural way and to keep intact all the unique characteristics that the vineyard gives to the grapes.